qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 The Toolbar
 -----------

-The Map :guilabel:`Item Properties` panel embeds a toolbar with following
+The Map :guilabel:`Item Properties` panel embeds a toolbar with the following
 functionalities:

 * |draw| :sup:`Update map preview`